DrakirL/DrakirL.github.io/p10/class/wizard.md

 Rank 9: | | | | | | | | | 1 | 1
 Rank 10: | | | | | | | | | | 1

-### Level 1: Taker of Notes
+### Level 1: Magic Mastery
-On your adventures, you might find written notes about spells.
-For example, you could discover a magic Spell Scroll in an ancient library or steal a tome from an evil mage’s chest.
-If you spare the time and resources to decode the notes and practice a such a spell, you can add it to your own repetoir. <br>
-Learning a Spell this way takes 1 hour and costs 50 gp per Rank of the Spell.
-The cost represents any materials used and lost as you experiment with the spell to master it, as well as the fine inks you need to record your progress. <br>
-*Also note: Since you know a lot of spells AND have calligraphy training, the Wizard class is great for making Spell Scrolls.*
+Your Magic Skill is always equal to your Level + 1, exceeding your normal limit.

 ### Level 1: Wizard Subclass
-You choose a Wizard Subclass and gain its Level 1 Features.
+You choose a Wizard Subclass and gain its Level 1 Features. <br>
+School Spells?

 ### Level 2: Signature Spell
 Choose one Rank 1 Arcane Spell you know.
 That spell counts as a Cantrip for you.

-### Level 2: ???
+### Level 2: Studious?
+Artificery?
+Applied in Practice?
-???
+You gain Training in an occupation of your choice. <br>
+If you have Training in an occupation, you can use a tool used by that occupation as a focus to cast a Spell you know. <br>
+*NOTE: If you attempt to craft a magic item, having Training with the tools you use give you advantage.*

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Wizard Subclass.